HePeng2016/StructureEmbedding/README.md

  VectorSize :

-   VectorSize is the size of final embedding vector for each fragement in a protein structure.
+   VectorSize is the size of final embedding vector for each fragement in a structure.